es-ude/elastic-ai.creator/elasticai/creator/precomputation_rationale.md

 ```python
 outputs = layer(inputs)
 ```
 However as mentioned above there is a discrepancy between the software neural network layer and the tables we want to generate.
-We want to and can decompose the convolution above into three smaller tables, however the software interface provided by the ml frameworks is hiding that fact to great extent.
+We want to and can decompose the tables generated from the convolution above into three smaller tables, however the software interface provided by the ml frameworks is hiding that fact to great extent.
 Therefore we will decorate the ml frameworks classes to carry information that will allow us to decompose the tables accordingly.

 ### Interlayer Dataflow

 Additionally we need to express how outputs of one table are connected to the inputs of another table.
-Contrary to the above *intralayer dataflow* this will also involve buffering and striding.
+In its standard form all the outputs from the previous layer connect directly to the input of the next layer however the same is not the case when operating with grouped convolutions or techniques such as channel shuffling [Zhang et al. 2017].
+Those connections are expressed by creating a dataflow specification by defining a sequence of data sinks and the data sources used to generate them.
+Each has a selection parameter to describe the relevant subset for defining the connection.
+[Example](examples/dataflow_system_base.py)